-Tanzanite Value, Price, and Jewelry Information
+Tanzanite (Zoisite) Value, Price, and Jewelry Information

 Tanzanite has had a rapid rise to prominence among jewelers and gem enthusiasts.
 Although naturally reddish brown, this transparent zoisite variety achieves a stable, beautiful blue to violet color wth heat treatments.